VietThan/vietthan.github.io/_posts/2021-08-11-categories-with-jekyll.md

 Now I have to figure out how to make my header navigation bar.

-Hacked together with [Webjeda](https://blog.webjeda.com/jekyll-categories/) and [Azure Patterns](https://www.azurepatterns.com/2020/03/11/jekyll-categories).
+Hacked together with tutorials from [Webjeda](https://blog.webjeda.com/jekyll-categories/) and [Azure Patterns](https://www.azurepatterns.com/2020/03/11/jekyll-categories).

+Edit: And reading the jekyll [theme docs](https://jekyllrb.com/docs/themes/).